Toyota Carina II: Second generation (T170)

 In 1988, the Toyota Carina II was released, based on the Japanese market T170 Corona introduced the previous year.
 Compared to the Corona, front and rear light clusters, front grille, and some trim are different, and the rear number plate recess was moved up from the bumper up to the boot lid.
 In this generation a wagon body style was also available, beside the sedan and liftbacks.
 The car had three engine variants, the 1587 cc 4A, 1998 cc 3S-FE petrol engines, and a 1974 cc 2C diesel engine.
 Petrol versions were all twin-cam, sixteen-valve inline-four cylinders.

-It was well received in the United Kingdom as well as in the Nordic countries.
+It was well received in the United Kingdom as well as in the Nordic countries, especially Finland.

 In Europe's largest national auto-market, the T170 sustained the Toyota's reputation for reliability.
 In 1995 it topped the family car class in a reliability survey of 4-6 year old cars undertaken by the German Automobile Association (ADAC), with 5.6 recorded breakdowns per 1,000 vehicles for four-year-old Carinas and 12.9 for six-year-old cars: this compared with 12.8 breakdowns per 1,000 cars for four-year-old Opel Vectras and 25.6 for six-year-old Vectras.